 Inventory accuracy is arguably the most important metric for manufacturing operations.
 Without adequate levels of accuracy, the company cannot plan or forecast; the supply chain will falter; costs will rise; customers will be unhappy; and the shop floor will suffer from poor productivity and throughput.

 That’s a big effect from a simple metric whose importance is often underrated.
+It shouldn’t be underrated though, and instead, if the warehouse is properly organized using things like these pallet rackings from IAW Logistics, then it can be a lot easier to pay attention to inventory accuracy.
 Let’s explore this crucial predictor of manufacturing success.

 What is Inventory Accuracy?

 Inventory accuracy is usually stated as a percentage, as in “we have 95 percent inventory accuracy.”
 Many people might think this means 95 percent of the on-hand balance records are correct.
 But to be a true measure of accuracy, the company needs four factors to be right: